Frobenius manifolds on orbits spaces: Finite subgroups of

-Applying Dubrovin's method to the remaining subgroups, we will find Frobenius structures of types $A_3$, $B_3$, $H_3$, $B_3^1$ (see example \ref{Dualtiy poly} ) and the trivial $T_3$ (see example \ref{trivial Frobenius}).
-We know from section \ref{first section} that once an orbit space has Frobenius structure of type $A_3$, $B_3$ or $H_3$ then it also possesses the dual of that structure.
-Thus we will not mention explicitly the appearance of the dual structures $\widetilde A_3$, $\widetilde B_3$ and $\widetilde H_3$.
-In all cases below, we construct the regular QFPM using lemma \ref{almost linear}.
-However, sometimes we fix a set of invariant polynomials different from the standard set of generators of the invariant ring.
-In each case, we will mention the type of the resulting Frobenius structure and its flat coordinates.
+For the remaining family of subgroups, when condition \eqref{cond} is satisfied, we use Lemma \ref{almost linear} to construct flat pencil of metric under appropriate choice of a set of invariant polynomials.
+We find natural Frobenius manifold structures of types $A_3$, $B_3$, $H_3$, $B_3^1$, or the trivial $T_3$.
+In each case, we will mention the type of the resulting Frobenius structure and the corresponding flat coordinates.
+From Theorem \ref{conj on orbits}, we know that ones the orbits space acquire one of these structures then it also possess the conjugate structure (see Example \ref{Dualtiy poly} and Example \ref{Triv1}).
+Thus we will not mention explicitly the appearance of the natural conjugate Frobenius manifold structures.

-\begin{enumerate} \item[$(1)$] These groups are of type $(\mathcal A)$ depending on an integer $m>1$.
-A minimal set of generators of the invariant rings consists of $x^m,y^m,z^m,xyz$.
+\begin{enumerate} \item[$(1)$] This is a family of groups of type $(\mathcal A)$ depending on an integer $m>1$.
+Complete set of generators of the invariant rings consists of $x^m,y^m,z^m,xyz$.
 The Hessian of $xyz$ does not define a flat metric.
 Hence, condition \eqref{cond} exclude the case $m>3$.